Oakraven79/pavlov_rcon_tcl/README.md

 There are plenty of tools to manage Pavlov via RCON, check out http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Tools_available_to_access_Rcon_interface

+## Features:

+Supports most RCON commands (more to be added)

+You can specify the workshop ID of a custom map into the switch map button (as described in the RCON instructions above)

+For fun I added a "give all" button which cycles through all connected players and gives them the selected item.

 ## Installation
 Step 0.
 Make sure your Pavlov server has RCON set up as per [http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Rcon_Overview_and_Commands]